 Diploma

-A diploma is the most formal certificate type.
-It officially certifies that the recipient has completed all requirements of an academic program and is awarded a degree or qualification.
-Diplomas follow strict conventions in wording, layout, and presentation.
-They are issued by educational institutions -- universities, colleges, trade schools, and academies -- and carry legal and professional significance.
+The most formal type.
+Certifies completion of an academic program and the awarding of a degree or qualification.
+Diplomas use ceremonial language ("hereby," "conferred," "prescribed") and follow strict formatting conventions.
+They are issued by educational institutions and carry legal significance.

 Certificate of Achievement